 --Cindy Garrett, Director of IT, Caito Foods

 RFgen extends beyond existing JD Edwards functionality, providing the opportunity to integrate multiple systems into a single user-friendly interface.
-RFgen also creates zero footprint on the JD Edwards server since it installs on its own server and does not modify or impact the JDE environment.
+RFgen also creates a zero footprint on the JD Edwards server since it installs on its own server and does not modify or impact the JDE environment.
 Lastly, RFgen is version independent, making it a hassle-free solution during an upgrade--a notable concern since Caito Foods was in the middle of upgrading their server to version 9.1.

 Another factor influencing the decision by Caito Foods was RFgen's previous experience in helping customers upgrade their JD Edwards ERP system.
 "RFgen's expertise is so valuable to us because they have already helped customers convert to the new version of JDE multiple times," Garrett added.
 "The value of that support is second to none."